 It’s best that you have a journal in which you can write down all of the details regarding how certain goals have been accomplished.
 Also, having the journal will make it much easier for you end as you gather accomplishments as soon as they happen.

 - Keep a journal or folder in which you track accomplishments throughout the time period of when you have to list down all of the goals that you and your team have managed to achieve.
 This is going to make things so much easier for you in the event that you’re required to write down the accomplishment report.
+You may also see event report templates.

 - If you don’t keep proper track of your accomplishments, then you’ll end up forgetting very important details regarding how these accomplishments were done.
 Or even worse?
 You might even forget that you’ve managed to accomplished certain goals!
 That’s not something you want to happen.
+You may also see monthly report in PDF.

 5. Remind People of Your Performance Goals and Expectations